 Simply consuming the recommended eight to 10 eight-ounce glasses of water on a daily basis is usually enough for most to maintain healthy electrolyte levels and avoid dehydration symptoms.
 When you’re exposed to very hot temperatures, or during and after workouts, drinking more is a good idea.

-Factors like your diet, age, physical activity level and body size all determine how much water you need, so it’s very helpful to keep an eye out for dehydration symptoms and drink based on your level of thirst.
+Factors like your diet, age, physical activity level and body size all determine how much water you need.

 How do you know you’re drinking enough water?
 A good rule of thumb is to drink enough so you urinate at least every three to four hours.